-Best Podcast Mixers for 2026
+Best Podcast Mixers for Professional Audio Recording in 2026

-15 min read
+21 min read

 The Podcast Mixer Header Image - The Podcast Consultant Blog

-Most business podcasters we work with start by over-buying on mixer hardware.
-After setting up shows for clients in financial services, B2B SaaS, and professional associations, we consistently find that the right mixer depends on a narrow set of practical questions: How many guests are recording simultaneously?
-Do you need onboard SD card recording?
-Are you streaming live or recording for post-production?
+Many finance podcasters we work with start by over-buying on mixer hardware.
+After setting up shows for clients in financial services, B2B SaaS, and professional associations, we consistently find that the best podcast mixer depends on a narrow set of practical questions.

 The best podcast mixers for businesses are: